Wintellect/MSLearn/Build a Machine-Learning Model and Deploy to Azure Using Containers/includes/1-build-train-serialize-model.md

 Scikit-learn is probably the most popular library on the planet for building machine-learning models.
 It's free, it's open-source, and it's preloaded into [Azure Notebooks](https://notebooks.azure.com), which is a cloud-based platform for building and running [Jupyter notebooks](http://jupyter.org/).
 Jupyter is an environment based on [IPython](https://ipython.org/) that facilitates interactive programming and data analysis using a variety of programming languages, including Python.
 Jupyter notebooks enjoy widespread use in research and academia for mathematical modeling, machine learning, and statistical analysis.
 Azure Notebooks provide Jupyter as a service for free.
 It's a convenient way to build notebooks and share them with others without having to install and manage a Jupyter server.
 And it's completely Web-based, making it an ideal solution for collaborating online.

 In this lesson, you will create an Azure notebook and use Scikit-learn to build a sentiment-analysis model.
-Then you will serialize the model and download a pair of files that allow the model to be loaded by other applications.
+Then you will save the model and download a pair of files that allow the model to be loaded by other applications.

 ## Create an Azure notebook